tektechnologies/Instructor-Prep/301/week_2/class-07/README.md

 -app.listen('PORT', () => {`server.js file is started on PORT: ${PORT}`});

-# Good Day Happy Friday

-## Lets talk server

-- Today we will not add to much new to our servers.

-- we are going to learn about how to use api's and grabbing data from the interent.
-- the information will be living on other servers.
-- Today we will get rid of the hard coded data and pull from the info.
-- **Why** (5 min)
-    - Lab 06 was big in concept, short on code
-    - WRRC drawings
-- **What** (10 min)
-    - The WRRC should be coming more into focus now that we've built some of it out
-    - The server should be feeding the front end actual data that works
-    - Trello should be leading the way
-- **How** (30 min)
-    - Review the Trello board feature tasks & requirements

 ## What would you like to look at in code review?